MiniLini/Secret_Santa/README.md

 Happy Gifting!

-i also need to separate these files as i will have different versions of this program, a java file and a android sdk
+I also need to separate these files as I will have different versions of this program, a java file and a android sdk.
+--Update: I made the android apk!
+It works fantastically.--